Murder Inc. Records: Formation, success and raid (1999–2003)

 On January 3, 2003, Murder Inc.'s headquarters at One Worldwide Plaza were raided by federal agents trying to find evidence regarding whether Murder Inc. was funneling and laundering drug money for Kenneth "Supreme" McGriff.
 Another setback the label suffered was its core artist Ja Rule participating in a feud with rapper 50 Cent, which had been occupant since 1999.
 50 Cent's February 2003 debut album, Get Rich or Die Tryin', featured the song Back Down, which contained disparaging remarks towards Murder Inc. That same month, Murder Inc. vice president Chris Gotti, was shot in the leg outside the label's headquarters in Manhattan.
-The incident occurred around 9 p.m. while Lorenzo was reportedly en route to a nearby gym.
+The incident occurred at night while Lorenzo was reportedly en route to a nearby gym.
 He told police he heard gunfire behind him and then realized he had been shot.
 However, law enforcement officials expressed skepticism about his account, noting that the bullet's trajectory appeared consistent with an accidental self-inflicted wound.
 He was treated at Bellevue Hospital and released the following day.
 At the end of March, Murder Inc. was forced to leave One Worldwide Plaza, Def Jam's headquarters, in the aftermath of the raid.
 Although Def Jam CEO Lyor Cohen instead that the move was due to Murder Inc. expanding into film and touring, they were indeed forced out.
 That September, Murder Inc. affiliate D.O. was fatally shot in Jamaica, Queens.
 At the time of his death, he was in negotiations to sign with the label, but the deal was never finalized before his death.
 Blood in My Eye, Ja's fifth studio album, released in November 2003, included diss tracks aimed at 50 and G-Unit, as well as Eminem.
 The album did not match the commercial success of his previous albums.
 Three months earlier, Ashanti obtained more success on her own with a second studio album, Chapter II, becoming her second number-one album.
 Charli Baltimore, however, did not have any time to release an album under the label, causing her to leave in October 2003.

 Murder Inc. and TVT Records were also blocked by Universal from releasing a Cash Money Click reunion album featuring Ja Rule, due to his contractual obligations.
 Def Jam was ordered to pay TVT $132 million in punitive damages in 2003.
 However, Def Jam won an appeal and instead only paid TVT $126,720.
 The Cash Money Click reunion album, scheduled for a November 2002 release through Murder Inc., was ultimately shelved.